-Iowa Interactive Court Forms for Divorce with no Children
+Iowa Interactive Court Forms for Divorce with no Minor or Dependent Adult Children

 The Iowa Judicial Branch has partnered with LawHelp Interactive to provide an easy to use program for you to prepare your documents for a divorce with no children for free.

 In Iowa, divorce is formally known as "dissolution of marriage," a term that is legally synonymous with divorce.
 Applicable Iowa laws may be found in chapter 598 of the Iowa Code, and forms are found in chapter 17 of the Iowa Court Rules.
 The forms are available free of charge on the Court Forms page of this website or by visiting Law Help Interactive to access Iowa's Interactive Court Forms for Divorce with no children.

 The Petitioner is the party who files for divorce.
 The Respondent is the other spouse.